christianb93/k8s-on-openstack/README.md

 * Lab7 - install the Cinder CSI plugins
 * Lab8 - use the Octavia Ingress controller
 * Lab9 - use the Keystone identity webhook
+* Lab10 - run an external ingress controller on the access node

 # Sizing of the environment